IFRS 16 example: How the new lease accounting changes financial reporting

 The International Financial Reporting Standards (IFRS) are internationally recognised accounting standards that are applied by companies all over the world.
-One of the latest standards is the IFRS 16which relates to the recognition of leases.
-This standard was developed in order to Transparency and comparability of financial information and to give investors a better basis for their decisions.
+One of the latest standards is the IFRS 16, which concerns the accounting treatment of leases.
+This standard was developed to Transparency and comparability of financial information and provide investors with a better basis for their decisions.
 In this article, we will take a closer look at the IFRS 16 and analyse its effects on accounting.

 What is the new lease accounting in accordance with IFRS 16?

 Under the new standard, all leases must be recognised on the lessee's balance sheet.
 The lessee must recognise a right-of-use asset and a corresponding liability for the leased asset on its balance sheet.
-This means that the Transparency and comparability of financial information is improved, as all leases are recognised in the same way.
+This will Transparency and comparability of financial information is improved, as all leases are accounted for in the same way.

 Effects on accounting

-The introduction of IFRS 16 has a significant impact on the accounting of companies.
-One of the most important changes concerns the recognition of lease liabilities.
-Under the old standard, lease liabilities were only recognised in the notes or in the notes to the balance sheet.
+The introduction of IFRS 16 has a significant impact on corporate accounting.
+One of the most important changes concerns the accounting treatment of lease liabilities.
+Under the old standard, lease liabilities were only disclosed in the notes or explanations to the balance sheet.
 Under the new standard, however, lease liabilities must be recognised as liabilities in the balance sheet.
 This can lead to a significant increase in a company's debt and affect its financial stability.

 A further effect relates to the Profit and loss account.
-Under the old standard, lease payments were recognised as operating costs and reported in the Profit and loss account recognised as an expense.
-Under the new standard, however, lease payments must be split into an interest expense for the lease liability and an amortisation expense for the right-of-use asset.
-This can lead to a shift in costs between the various items in the income statement and affect a company's earnings.
+Under the old standard, lease payments were recognised as operating costs and reported in the Profit and loss account reported as an expense.
+However, under the new standard, lease payments must be divided into interest expense for the lease liability and depreciation expense for the right-of-use asset.
+This can lead to a shift in costs between the various items in the profit and loss account and influence a company's results.

 Sample calculation

-Under the new standard, the company must recognise the right of use for the vehicle as an asset in the balance sheet.
-At the same time, it must recognise a liability for the lease payments in the balance sheet.
-The asset is amortised over the term of the lease and the liability is reduced by the monthly lease payments.
+Under the new standard, the company must recognise the right to use the vehicle as an asset on its balance sheet.
+At the same time, it must recognise a liability for the lease payments on its balance sheet.
+The asset is depreciated over the term of the lease and the liability is reduced by the monthly lease payments.
 This increases the company's balance sheet total, as both the asset and the liability are recognised in the balance sheet.

 IFRS 16 also changes the presentation of lease payments in the income statement.
 Under the old standard, lease payments were recognised as operating costs and reported in the income statement.
 Under the new standard, however, lease payments must be divided into an interest expense for the lease liability and an amortisation expense for the right-of-use asset.